ViewComponent/rspec-viewcomponent/README.md

 `require 'rspec-viewcomponent'`

-Make the shared context available to component examples:
+Then, make the shared context available to component examples:

 ```
 RSpec.configure do |config|
   config.include RSpec::ViewComponent::Context, type: :component
 end
 ```

-Then, in each of your component specs, `include_context 'ViewComponent'`.

 It's suggested that you follow the patterns laid out in `spec/viewcomponent/rspec/context_spec.rb` when testing your component.